drupalsocialinitiative/social_auth_digitalocean/README.txt

  * Add your DigitalOcean project OAuth information in Configuration » User Authentication » DigitalOcean.

- * Place a Social Auth DigitalOcean block in Structure » Block Layout.
+ * Place a Social Auth Login block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.